 - Student Requirements—View any outstanding requirements.
 You can check the status of documents you’ve submitted to our office and see if any are still outstanding.
-You’ll be able to view the receipt of faxed documents within 3 business days and the receipt of mailed documents within 1 week.
+You’ll be able to view the receipt of uploaded and faxed documents within 3 business days and the receipt of mailed documents within 1 week.

 How We Communicate With You

 OSFA uses both email and postal mail addresses to communicate with you regarding your financial aid status.
 It’s your responsibility to ensure that our office has your correct information at all times and that you read and respond to what’s sent to you.

 You can update your address information in the Personal Information section of UI-Integrate Self-Service.
 Below are the 3 types of addresses included there: